-The Society is most fortunate to have been given a significant amount of archival material over the years, with well over 22,000 items now recorded on the catalogue.
+The Society is most fortunate to have been given a significant amount of archival material over the years, with 24,784 items now recorded on the catalogue.

 The archive contains some large bequests and donations to the Society, such as those of two past HHS President: the Joan Schwitzer Collection contains a wide variety of material relating particularly to Highgate, while the Ken Gay Collection is particularly strong on Muswell Hill.